"Life is really simple, but we insist on making it complicated."

 Sooner or later that present moment will be you or someone you care about’s last.
 All that you are attached to, everything that you love, all that you know, will someday be gone.
 Really reflect on that and let it sink in until it’s internalized.

-18. Get rid of your arrogance.
-Develop humility.
+17. Develop Humility: Get rid of your arrogance.
 Become humble.
 Humility leads to authenticity, while pride can lead to artificiality.
 Avoid putting yourself before others.

-20. Be impeccable with your word.
-Speak with integrity.
+19. Be impeccable with your word: Speak with integrity.
 Avoid using words against yourself or others.
 Use the power of your word in the direction of truth and love.

-21. Don’t take anything personally.
-Nothing others do is because of you.
+20. Don’t take anything personally: Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream.
 When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.

-23. Always do your best.
-Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
+21. Always do your best: Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
 Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse, and regret.

-24. You should investigate.
+24. Question Everything: You should investigate.
 You should never accept anything blindly at all.
 You shouldn’t believe a word.
 Never accept anything anybody tells you.
-Find your own light.
+Prove it to be true for yourself.

-Don’t believe anything just because you have heard it, read about it, anything in scriptures or religious books, purely on the authority of teachers, parents or elders, social media, traditions just because they have been handed down for generations, or whatever.
+Don’t believe anything just because you have heard it, read about it, anything in scriptures or religious books, from teachers, parents or elders, social media, traditions just because they have been handed down for generations, or whatever.

 When your happiness arises from nothingness, it’s genuine because nothing created it, and nothing can take it away.
 If something external makes you happy, the loss of it will lead to misery.
 But when you learn to find happiness from nothing, it becomes everlasting.
 It will never leave you because there is nothing to change.